Constellation-Labs/documentation-hub/validate/setup-guides/aws/createEC2-2.md

   - 64-bit (x86)
   - 22.04 LTS

-You may choose whatever distribution (distro) and version of your chosen distro that you are most comfortable with.  **HOWEVER**, you must use a **Debian** Linux distro to participate in Constellation Network's MainNet 2.0.
+You may choose whatever distribution (distro) and version of your chosen distro that you are most comfortable with.
+However, you must use a Debian Linux distro to participate in Constellation Network's MainNet 2.0.

 Most recommended are:
   - Debian